What do you do when you want to give up on marriage? How do you navigate your next step?

-The Bible commands wives to “understand and support your husbands in ways that show your support for Christ.”
+When it comes to keeping things under wraps, “because husband said so” most people are thinking about the verse in Ephesians which reads “understand and support your husbands in ways that show your support for Christ.”
 (Ephesians 5:22 MSG)

-Acts 5, records how Peter and the other disciples got into trouble when they continued preaching about Jesus after being warned by the authorities not to.
+In this case, Acts 5 adds another layer to Ephesians 5.
+In Ephesians, we read how Peter and other disciples got into trouble when they continued preaching about Jesus after being warned by the authorities not to.

-Whenever human authority goes against God’s authority, you are free to disobey human authority.
+A lesson for marriage?
+Whenever human authority goes against God’s authority, we are free to disobey human authority.

-You go about everything with respect of course, but don’t allow your marriage to struggle and limp while you do nothing in the name of obedience and submission to hubby.
+As a wife, you cannot allow your relationship to struggle and limp while you do nothing in the name of obedience and submission to hubby.

 If he refuses to meet with the counselor/pastor or mentor, go by yourself and get the help you need for yourself and your marriage.